Tuamotuan language

-Tuamotuan, Paumotu or Paumotu (Tuamotuan: Reo Pa’umotu or Reko Pa’umotu) is a Polynesian language spoken by 4,000 people in the Tuamotu archipelago, with an additional 2,000 speakers in Tahiti.
+Tuamotuan, Pa’umotu or Paumotu (Tuamotuan: Reo Pa’umotu or Reko Pa’umotu) is a Polynesian language spoken by 4,000 people in the Tuamotu archipelago, with an additional 2,000 speakers in Tahiti.

-The Tuamotu people today refer to their land as Tuamotu, while referring to themselves and their language as Paʻumotu.
-Paʻumotu is one of six Polynesian languages spoken in French Polynesia, the other five languages being Tahitian, Marquesan, Mangarevan, Rapa, and Austral.
+The Pa‘umotu people today refer to their islands as Tuamotu while referring to themselves and their language as Pa‘umotu (or Paumotu).
+Pa‘umotu is one of six Polynesian languages spoken in French Polynesia, the other five languages being Tahitian, Marquesan, Mangarevan, Rapa, and Austral.

-The Paʻumotu alphabet is based on the Latin script.
+The Pa‘umotu alphabet is based on the Latin script.

+The language was particularly studied by anthropologist John Francis Stimson (1893–1958), and by linguist Jean-Michel Charpentier (1943–2014).